Vidya Balan: Personal life and off-screen work

 In March 2011, Vidya endorsed World Wildlife Fund's Earth Hour campaign in India.
 She campaigned for the cause of nutrition in India for Child In Need Institute (CINI), a non-profit organisation based in Kolkata.
 In September 2012, Vidya visited a village in Mirzapur, Uttar Pradesh, where she participated in a campaign to promote children's education and the empowerment of women.
 For her attempts to empower women, Vidya was awarded the Prabha Khaitan Puraskar 2012 by the Calcutta Chamber of Commerce; she was the youngest recipient of the award.
 In 2012, she became the first brand ambassador of the country's sanitation programme, later renamed as the Swachh Bharat Abhiyan.
 Since then, she has been part of a nationwide television and radio campaign aimed to increase construction and use of toilets.

 In 2013, Vidya served as the grand marshal of the India Day parade held in New York City.
 In the same year, she launched a technology-based learning platform for underprivileged children in the Thanapur village of Uttar Pradesh.
 Also that year, Vidya featured as the host of No More Kamzor, a television special on women empowerment.
 On the occasion of International Women's Day in 2015, Vidya wrote an opinion column in Hindustan Times on the issues faced by women in India.
 In August 2017, Vidya was made a member of the Indian Central Board of Film Certification, to certify films for theatrical exhibition.
 The following year, she became the goodwill ambassador of Arpan, an NGO that creates awareness on sexual abuse.
 In 2019, she collaborated with BIG FM 92.7 to host a radio show named "Dhun Badal Ke Toh Dekho".
+Vidya became the global brand ambassador for ethnic wear brand Shobitam in 2023.